 In an effort to preserve your legacy for the purpose it is intended, we have chosen a few simple ways to recognize your commitment.

-As a member of The 1841 Society, you will receive a certificate of appreciation and invitations to University events, including the annual 1841 Society Luncheon.
-In addition to these small expressions of gratitude, we hope you will allow us to recognize you as a member of the The 1841 Society in our annual donor recognition publication.
+As a member of The 1841 Society, you will be invited to University events, including the annual 1841 Society Luncheon, and be recognized as a member of The 1841 Society in our annual donor recognition publication.

 © Pentera, Inc. Planned giving content.
 All rights reserved.